bluthen/exposure_timing/README.md

 # Exposure Timing

-A lot of this project is based off New EXposure Timing Analyser (NEXTA): a GNSS-based precise timer, as presented in the wonderful paper [Reaching sub-millisecond accuracy in stellar occultations and artificial satellites tracking](https://arxiv.org/abs/2301.06378)[arvix] ([local mirror](./nexta_2301.06378.pdf)) by authors K. Kamiński1 , C. Weber2 , A. Marciniak1 , M. Żołnowski3 & M. Gędek.
+A lot of this project is based off New EXposure Timing Analyser (NEXTA): a GNSS-based precise timer, as presented in the wonderful paper [Reaching sub-millisecond accuracy in stellar occultations and artificial satellites tracking](https://arxiv.org/abs/2301.06378)[arvix] ([local mirror](./nexta_2301.06378.pdf)) by authors K. Kamiński , C. Weber , A. Marciniak , M. Żołnowski & M. Gędek.

 The goals are to design electronics and boards to make this easy to use.